elamaran619/amazon-quicksight-user-guide/doc_source/formatting-a-visual.md

 1. Enable or disable **Show legend** and **Show legend title**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/show-legend2.png)

-1. To customize the title of the legend, type a new title in the **Legend** text box\.
+1. To customize the title of the legend, enter a new title in the **Legend** text box\.
 To revert to the default name, delete your entry\.

 1. For **POSITION**, choose **Right**, **Bottom**, or **Top** to determine where on the visual the legend displays\.